jaythom2723/Aquario/IDEAS.md

 Anything described in this file is to be ***assumed*** to change sooner or later.

 # Aquario Main
+- experiment with different pollutant types
+    - sulfur geysers?
-- Voids?
+    - atmospheric hotspots???
-    - Insert void ? (putting items into the water from the inserter)

 # Additional Aquario Mods
 ## Aquario Farming & Husbandry